Find helpful advice for your move:

 Lenders will likely pull out of an auction sale if the property you have purchased does not meet their criteria.

-Remember, most auction properties will need some sort of development.
+Remember, most auction properties will need some sort of development and that's why they are being sold at auction at a significantly low price.
 Common properties to be found at auction are: